AdamT20054/DJSCaptcha/README.md

 ## Manually Creating a CAPTCHA
 ---

-You can use the `createCaptcha` method to easily create your own CAPTCHA using Discord.js Captcha's Built-In CAPTCHA Creation.
+You can use the `createCaptcha` method to easily create your own CAPTCHA using Discord.js Catch's Built-In CAPTCHA Creation.
 It also comes with broader control over the length of the CAPTCHA, and the characters you would like to use by using a blacklist.

 **Note:** Built-In CAPTCHA Creation uses `A-Z`, `a-z` and `0-9`.